 The above list is not a mandatory hospital, but is nearest the listed campuses.

-In Georgia, evidence may be collected even if you chose not to make a report to law enforcement.
-Evidence collected in the investigation of sexual assault will be stored up to one year even if the victim does not want to prosecute at the time of the report.
+In Georgia, evidence may be collected even if you chose not to make a report to law enforcement, in some instances it is possible evidence may be stored up to one year.